FalconPD/alwaysRostering/python/Schoology_Roles.md

 #Role Assignments in Schoology

-A user in Schoology can be either a Teacher, System Admin, Student, or Parent.
-Staff are broken down by Genesis job code as follows:
+A user in Schoology can be either a Teacher, Admin, System Admin, Student or Parent.
+Staff are broken down as follows:

-##System Admins

-* 0102: Superintendent
-* 0122: Assistant Superintendent
-* 0201: High School Principal
-* 0202: Assistant High School Principal
-* 0221: Middle School Principal
-* 0222: Assistant Middle School Principal
-* 0231: Elementary School Principal
-* 0232: Assistant Elementary Principal
-* 0306: Supervisor PPS
-* 0310: Supervisor Athletics
-* 0312: Supervisor Art
-* 0314: Supervisor English
-* 0315: Supervisor Foreign Languages
-* 0319: Supervisor Mathematics
-* 0321: Supervisor Music
-* 0322: Supervisor Science
-* 0324: Supervisor Special Education
-* 0399: Supervisor Special Projects
-* 0524: Director Special Ed
-* 2410: Teacher Coach
-* 9000: Professional Staff
-* 9200: Technicians

-##Teachers
+##Teacher (by job code)

 * 1001: Elementary Kindergarten - 8th Grade
 * 1003: Kindergarten